 The mountainous African country of Tanzania opened its safaris to all travelers on June 1, 2020.
-Although there are no direct flights coming from the US flying to Tanzania, there is no mandatory quarantine period is mandated for travelers, however temperature checks, mask-wearing, and social distancing is in effect.
+Although there are no direct flights coming from the US flying to Tanzania, there is no mandatory quarantine period is mandated for travelers, however, temperature checks, mask-wearing, and social distancing are in effect.
 All travelers are required to present a valid negative PCR test within 72 hours before travel.

 Did you know that Santa Claus is from Turkey?
-And this country just reopened their air and sea borders in June 12, 2020 for American tourists.
+And this country just reopened its air and sea borders on June 12, 2020, for American tourists.
 Travelers are subject to health screening and random testing may occur.

 Turks and Caicos

 If you couldn’t get enough of endless white sand beaches and turquoise waters, this is a good news for you because Turks and Caicos reopened to international travel on July 22, 2020.
 Travelers will be required to present a negative COVID-19 PCR Test on arrival.

 Dubai, United Arab Emirates